What is an Afro-descendant nose?

 Is ethnic rhinoplasty performed with an open or closed technique?

 For noses of African descent, I have preferred the structured open technique, which allows better visualisation of the nasal structures and greater precision in grafts.
-The incision is made in the columella and usually heals in a practically invisible manner.
+The incision is made in the columella and usually becomes discreet after healing, although scar quality depends on individual biology and post-operative care.

 How does the consultation for ethnic rhinoplasty with Dr. Zamarian work?